aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 The URL to add the product to the basket is in `data['links']['basket/product']['href']`

 !!! warning
     Don't take these URLs for granted!
-They change depending on the route configration and the application.
+They change depending on the route configuration and the application.

 # Add products